-Blogs are due at 11am on Tuesday or Thursday (see course calendar).
+Blogs are due at 1230pm on Tuesday or Thursday (see course calendar).
 There is NO late work accepted.

-Comments to Chapter Readings or other activities are worth 10 points
+Assignments are worth 10 points

-- 10: Answered all questions, gave in depth summary with examples, provided terms, and wowed us with your writing and intellectual prowess! - 9: Answered all questions, gave in depth summary w/examples, provided terms - 8: Answered most of the questions, provided summary, gave terms - 7: Gave summary, not as much detail - 6: did not provide enough information, or inaccurate information. - 5 and below: probably too brief, or inaccurate. - 0: not turned in; or late
+10: Answered all questions, gave in depth summary with examples, provided terms, and wowed us with your writing and intellectual provess!

+- 9: Answered all questions, gave in depth summary w/examples, provided terms - 8: Answered most of the questions, provided summary, gave terms - 7: Gave summary, not as much detail - 6: did not provide enough information, or inaccurate information.

+5 and below: probably too brief, or inaccurate.
+0: not turned in; or late